JFFPtech/Static-Site-Gen/README.md

     python server.py --dir public
     ```
 4. Open your browser and paste the URL of your server (likely http://localhost:8888) into the address bar.
 You should see your file rendered as a web page.

-While the server is running, you can open a new terminal window and run and submit the HTTP tests using the Boot.dev CLI tool.